decentralized-identity/sidetree/docs/implementation.md

 ```

-## Get last block hash
+## Get latest blockchain time
-Gets the last confirmed block.
+Gets the latest logical blockchain time.
 This API serves two purposes:
 1. Allows the Rooter to determine protocol version to be used.
-2. Provides the block hash to be used for generating proof-of-work.
+2. Provides the hash associated with the blockchain time to be used for generating proof-of-work.

+A time hash _must not_ be predictable, a canonical implementation would be to use the _block number_ as the time and the _block hash_ as the hash associated with a given blockchain time.
+It is intentional that the concepts related to _blockchain blocks_ are  hidden from the layers above.

 |                     |      |
 | ------------------- | ---- |